Gem-Swap/gem-uikit/CONTRIBUTING.md

-# Contributing to the Wakanda ecosystem
+# Contributing to the Gemswap ecosystem

 Thanks for taking the time to contribute !
-You can start by reading our [Contribution guidelines](https://docs.wakandaswap.com/code/contributing) first.
+You can start by reading our [Contribution guidelines](https://docs.gemswap.org/code/contributing) first.

 ## Setup